mpampuch/nextflow-notes/README.md

 The `keySet()` method is a Java method (not a Groovy method), but it's still very useful when working with map objects in Groovy and Nextflow.
 It is part of the `Map` interface, which is implemented by classes like `HashMap`, `TreeMap`, etc. This method returns a `Set` containing all the keys present in the map.

 Often in Nextflow you'll have your metadata being contained in a map.
-If you want to extract the names of the keys this method turns out to be super useful.
+If you want to extract the names of the keys this method turns out to be very convienient.

 Example: